Open-and-Sustainable/prismAId/user_manual/manual.md

 author = "John Doe"
 version = "1.0"
 ```
-- The first section [project] contains basic information about the project.
+- The first section `[project]` contains basic information about the project.
 This includes:
-  - name: The name of the project.
+  - `name`: The name of the project.
-  - author: The author of the project.
+  - `author`: The author of the project.
-  - version: The version of the project configuration.
+  - `version`: The version of the project configuration.
 #### Configuration Details:
 ```toml
 [project.configuration]